felipesalah/ztech-test/README.md

 ## Testing

-I wrote some tests to ensure that our reducers and actions work correctly.
-And also to ensure that our App starts without "crash" anything.
+I wrote some tests to ensure that our reducers and actions works correctly.
+And also to ensure that our App starts without "crashing" anything.
 To test, run:
 ```
 npm test
 ```